Ken Clift: Clift Troop

 "The Clift Troop" was another tribute to Clift in 2007.
 Clift attended the service as did some of his family.
 The troop formally known as "DFSS Holding Troop" put work in researching Clift's life and some of the soldiers put on a presentation and a speech on their research.
 Clift also spoke at the service, complimenting and thanking the troop for their work.

 Death

 On 22 July 2009, Clift died at the age of 93 at a Sydney Hospital in Bondi at roughly 1:15 am, surrounded by family.
-Ken was survived by his wife Valrie and their children Patricia, Denise, kenneth and Ian, sixteen grandchildren, and six great grandchildren as well as his sisters Laurel O'Neill and Patricia Young and younger brother Don.
+Ken was survived by his wife Valerie and their children Patricia, Denise, kenneth and Ian, sixteen grandchildren, and six great grandchildren as well as his sisters Laurel O'Neill and Patricia Young and younger brother Don.

 Clift's funeral was held at a Sydney crematorium.
 Many of Clift's friends and family attended as well as a number of soldiers from the "Clift Troop" who formed a guard of honour for his coffin.
 There were so many people at the crematorium for the service that they completely filled the building, which meant a number of people had to stand outside looking in through the door to see the service.